When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 I love Motorola’s light touch approach to Android; there are plenty of handy gestures and features hidden away in a dedicated customisation app, but more dramatic changes like floating sidebars and always on screens are switched off out of the box.
 It’s a pared back experience with wider appeal than some rivals’ heavily modified skins.

 The biggest differences are, naturally, all to do with the cover screen.
 You can place widgets, turn off certain pages (like phone contacts or the surprisingly extensive list of games designed to fill the screen’s square aspect ratio) and choose which apps can be accessed without opening the phone.
-The media player graphics that mimic a cassette tape whenever you’re streaming music are just perfect.
+The media player graphics that mimic a cassette tape or vinyl record player whenever you’re streaming music are just perfect.

 It relies on Google’s default apps everywhere else, including Gemini instead of the older Google Assistant.
 This is the first phone to ship with Google’s AI-powered helper out of the box, and Moto has thrown in a few months’ access to the advanced tier for Razr 50 Ultra customers.

-Performance & battery life: fab for a foldable?
+Performance & battery life: fab for a foldable

 The Razr 50 Ultra continues Moto’s habit of fitting its foldables with chipsets that aren’t quite top-tier – but still have more than enough oomph to still be considered a flagship.
 There’s a Snapdragon 8S Gen 3 running the show here, paired with 12GB of RAM and either 256 or 512GB of on-board storage.

-Motorola Razr 50 Ultra initial verdict
+Motorola Razr 50 Ultra verdict

 Motorola Razr 50 Ultra technical specifications